 Many ESSP students successfully apply for grants to help cover expenses related to their dissertation research.
-Sources of funding include various University of Oregon funds (generally administered through the Graduate School or colleges), and external sources such as Fulbrights, NSF doctoral student programs, EPA graduate fellowships, professional organizations, foundations, etc. The Graduate School is the best source of information on sources of funding.
-If you believe you will need a grant to complete your dissertation research, it is important to plan well ahead.
-Typically you will need to apply a year in advance of the time you will need the funding.
+Sources of funding include various University of Oregon funds (generally administered through the Division of Graduate Studies or colleges), and external sources such as Fulbright's, NSF doctoral student programs, EPA graduate fellowships, professional organizations, foundations, etc. The Division of Graduate Studies is the best source of information regarding sources of funding.
+If you believe you will need a grant to complete your dissertation research, plan well ahead; typically you will need to apply a year in advance of the time you will need the funding.